maesenka/hs-site/src/documents/index.html.md

 * Hibernate Spatial version 1.1.x is compatible with Hibernate 3.6.x
 * Hibernate Spatial version 1.0 is compatible with Hibernate 3.2.x - 3.5.x

+# Features

+Hibernate Spatial uses the [Java Topology Suite (JTS)](http://tsusiatsoftware.net/jts/main.html) as its geometry model.
+JTS is an implementation of the OpenGIS Simple Features Implementation Specification for SQLv.
+1.1 (SFS).
+This specification is implemented in most RDBMS with spatial data support.
+It is also a direct precursor to a precursor to SQL/MM Part 3: Spatial (ISO/IEC 13249-3).

+The SFS specification defines a set of functions on geometries.
+Hibernate Spatial makes a subset of these functions available in HQL and in the criteria query API (see the [`SpatialRestrictions`](/javadoc/4.0/index.html) class in the org.hibernatespatial.criterion package).

+Not all databases support all the functions defined by Hibernate Spatial.
+The [Spatial Dialect Overview page](/documentation/03-dialects/01-overview) has a table that provides an overview of the available HQL functions, and what databases support them.

 # Getting started